MrRobinOfficial/Guide-UnrealEngine/README.md

 ### 🦺 Unreal Engine Typedefs

-In Unreal Engine, instead of writing `signed long long` for an 64-bit integer, you can now write `int64` instead.
-These alias are called **typedefs**, which you can read more about [typedef keyword in C++ docs](https://en.cppreference.com/w/cpp/language/typedef).
+In Unreal Engine, instead of writing `signed long long` for a 64-bit integer, you can now write `int64` instead.
+These aliases are called **typedefs**, which you can read more about [typedef keyword in C++ docs](https://en.cppreference.com/w/cpp/language/typedef).

 You can read more about C++ typedefs in [this section](#typedefs).

-Here is s full list of Unreal Engine's typedefs:
+Here is a full list of Unreal Engine's typedefs:

 ```cpp
 //~ Unsigned base types.